sile-typesetter/sile/README.md

 #### Ubuntu

-An official [PPA][ppa] is available with precompiled packages for Ubuntu.
+A [PPA][ppa] is available for Ubuntu users with packages of SILE and all the necessary dependencies.
+We introduced support starting with Bionic (18.04) and maintain packages for all Ubuntu release series since for as long as they are supported by Canonical.

 ```console
 $ sudo add-apt-repository ppa:sile-typesetter/sile